 Listen on Soundcloud:

-Jessica O. Matthews is the CEO of Uncharted Play, a renewable energy company.
+Jessica O. Matthews is CEO of Uncharted Power, a renewable energy company.
 At age 19, Jessica invented the SOCCKET, an energy generating soccer ball.
-At age 22, she founded Uncharted Play.
-Now only 28, she just raised the largest Series A funding of any African-American woman in history.
+At age 22, she founded Uncharted Power.
+At age 28, Jessica raised the largest Series A funding of any African-American woman in history.

-Hear Jessica discuss how she got here, starting with her childhood love of invention.
+In this interview, Jessica discusses how she got here, starting with her childhood love of invention.
 Jessica shares powerful advice for creatives and aspiring CEOs and you’ll also hear a story about how she traveled with and even corrected President Obama!

-Listen and it won’t take long to understand why Jessica was recently named to Oprah’s inaugural SuperSoul 100 list, why former President Bill Clinton has said about Jessica: “If there was ever an innovator, she’s it” and why she has received countless accolades including being named a Forbes 30 under 30, Black Enterprise’s Innovator of the Year, and Harvard University’s Scientist of the Year.
+Listen and it won’t take long to understand why Jessica was named to Oprah’s inaugural SuperSoul 100 list, why former President Bill Clinton said about Jessica: “If there was ever an innovator, she’s it!” and why she has received countless accolades including being named a Forbes 30 under 30, Black Enterprise’s Innovator of the Year, and Harvard University’s Scientist of the Year.

 Enjoy learning from this inspiring woman!